notarealdeveloper/is_instance/README.md

 # is_instance

-a better isinstance for python
+A better isinstance for python.

 ## examples